Camp Canon Program Guide

 Although smartphones are great for snapshots, this Camp is about learning the craft of photography and modern digital cameras are powerful tools that far exceed what’s possible on a smartphone.

 We know that many households are on a budget and may not have a digital camera.
-So on top of offering Camp Canon at an affordable price, we’re offering $100 off selected Camera bundles for Campers to enjoy for years to come.
+So on top of offering Camp Canon at an affordable price, we’re offering $75 off DSLR and mirrorless cameras for Campers to enjoy for years to come.
 Click here to see your options.

 Other gear considerations for Camp:

 - Ensure you have at least one memory card for your child’s camera (SD or CF).
 Anything 8GB or above will do.

 - Ensure you have a functional and charged camera battery

 - Ensure you have a method to transfer images from your camper’s camera to a computer or device.
 This can be in the form of an SD card slot on your PC, or an external reader.
 You can also transfer images from certain cameras with a USB cord.
 In some cases you can transfer images to a device via WiFi using your camera manufacturer free mobile app.
 We recommend parents assist Campers in this area as needed.

 - A strap is always handy to protect the camera

 - A camera bag or backpack is useful if camper’s choose to venture to a local park or play area

 No additional or expensive software is required for participation in this course.
 Campers can use free and readily available apps to enhance their photos and learning as needed.